-- total application statistics, including referee score statistics and an explanation for how the excellence filter was applied (to be ratified by the Panel before the ballot) - an electronic version of 20 applications selected by ballot plus an additional 6 applications to be considered for a reserve list.
+- total application statistics, including referee score statistics and an explanation for how the excellence filter was applied (to be ratified by the Panel Chair before the ballot) - an electronic version of 20 applications selected by ballot.
+Reserve applications will be provided to the panel as needed at the Panel meeting.